 Our workshops are fully participatory and interactive.
 Students take part in a range of visual, auditory and kinaesthetic activities designed to build empathy and understanding and to encourage discussion and critical thinking.
 Participants work independently and in groups to fully explore the issues.
 Initial workshops provide an introduction to the subject of racism.
 Workshops focus on the following: Anti-Muslim hatred, anti-Immigrant sentiment, racism toward Black and other minority groups and anti-gypsyism.

 Please note that our workshops are suitable for both primary, secondary and special needs provision and content is tailored accordingly.

-Copies of our DVDs and Education packs are left with the school to allow teachers to continue working around the theme of combating racism and racist bullying.
+Copies of our educational films and resources are provided to the school to allow teachers to continue working around the theme of combating racism and racist bullying.
 The education pack contains 21 pages of activities and discussion points proven to stimulate debate and promote understanding, complete with learning outcomes, age group suitability and curriculum links.

 By the end of our workshops young people will have:

 - A better understanding of what racism is and how it impacts on individuals (targets & perpetrators) and society